democratizingdata/democratizingdata-ml-algorithms/README.md

 third-place submissions to the [Show US The Data Kaggle competition](https://www.kaggle.com/c/coleridgeinitiative-show-us-the-data/).

-The top three submissions to the Kaggle provided applied a variety of of techniques to to solve the problem.
+The top three submissions to the Kaggle provided applied a variety of techniques to solve the problem.
 However, winning the competition and solving the problem are two different things.
 Each model has a base approach that is wrapped with some heuristics to improve performance.
 This repository applies the distilled approach from each submission (without heuristics) and seeks to improve and develop new approaches to the problem.

 ## Project Structure